Economy of the Caribbean: Women and globalization

-In 2010 the labor force participation rate in the Caribbean was 77% and in 2011 it was recorded that GDP per capita in the Caribbean communities average near $10,000.
-Due to the lack of economic opportunity and low GDP per capita levels, Caribbean people are traveling in large numbers to developed countries.
+In 2010 the labor force participation rate in the Caribbean was 77% and in 2011 it was recorded that GDP per capital in the Caribbean communities average near $10,000.
+Due to the lack of economic opportunity and low GDP per capital levels, Caribbean people are traveling in large numbers to developed countries.
 Globally, Grenada has the third-highest percentage of emigrating at 67.3%, St. Kitts and Nevis is fourth at 61.0% and Guyana is fifth at 56.8%.
 Most of these Caribbean emigrants are women.

 Historically, the Caribbean's banana industry has been one of the biggest exports; however, agriculture is beginning to decline in the world economy.
 Now, it is the exportation of labor that is on the rise in the Caribbean.
 Caribbean women are migrating to developed countries for the opportunity to study particularly in nursing programs.
 Women in the Caribbean migrate in large numbers to developed countries such as the United States, Canada, the United Kingdom, and France.
 These host countries have better education and resources that provide better health care knowledge and health care training.
 In these developed regions of the word, Caribbean women receive more on and off-the-job training as well.
 Educational opportunities for health care allow women in the Caribbean to receive advanced knowledge on nursing and their degrees are recognized in their host countries.

 With advanced education come more career opportunities.
 In the host countries, there is a lot of demand for healthcare workers, which means more job opportunities for women.
 Caribbean women also emigrate in such large numbers to developed countries to earn higher pay.
 Income earned in host countries is usually enough for a female immigrant from the Caribbean to live off of and still send remittances back home.
 Additionally, the currencies from host countries have more purchasing power than the domestic currency in the Caribbean.
 Money being sent back to Caribbean countries allows for individuals to set up retirement accounts and provide financial support to the families that the Caribbean women left behind.